hackerfactor/SEAL/README.md

 In my opinion, the anti-spam efforts got it right.
 VIDA applies DKIM to any file format (media), rather than being restricted to only email (as is the case with DKIM).

-For the solution details, see the SPECIFICATIONS document.
-The COMPARISON document shows how VIDA compares to other validation, authentication, and provenance solutions.
+For the solution details, see the [SPECIFICATION](/SPECIFICATION.md) document.
+The [COMPARISON](/COMPARISON.md) document shows how VIDA compares to other validation, authentication, and provenance solutions.